• (562) 903-4800

 Psy.D. and Ph.D. in Clinical Psychology programs

-Rosemead School of Psychology and
+Rosemead School of Psychology, Cal Baptist University, and Azusa Pacific University

 First Practicum Trainees